davidsiaw/bunny-tsort/README.md

 # Bunny::Tsort

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/bunny/tsort`.
+A reinvented wheel.
+This gem provides a simple function to perform a topological sort that yields an array of arrays of things that can be done in parallel and in order.
+See usage below for more.

 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation